 Support People of Color

 Recent incidents of police brutality and the protests they’ve sparked has firmly put race and social justice issues in the spotlight.
-It’s terrible that it’s taken such grievous incidents to get society to acknowledge these issues, but hopefully positive change will come from the current movement.
+It’s terrible that it’s taken such grievous incidents to get society to acknowledge the systematic racism and white privilege inherent in American culture, but hopefully positive change will come from the current movement.
 With the reality of the inequity in our country firmly in our face, many white people are wondering how to support people of color.

 While protesting and being vocal on social media are great ways to support people of color, and specifically Black Americans, those means of support are not for everyone.
 Many have concerns about the ongoing pandemic and are weary of sparking arguments on social media.